top of page

 Mushroom foraging is rewarding but dangerous.
 The UK has fungi that can kill.
 Symptoms may take hours or days to appear.

+This guide does not teach mushroom edibility.
+If you want to forage fungi, do it only with experienced guides.
 For beginners, focus on learning to recognise poisonous mushrooms so you can avoid them.
 Join a local mycology group, book a guided walk, and take your time.

 Seasonal Foraging Calendar (UK)